 Do Legal Entities Must Require a DBA?

-Technically, a limited liability company (LLC), S corporation, C corporation, and limited partnerships don’t require filing a “doing business as” unless the state, city, or county of the business operation requires it.
+Technically, a limited liability company (LLC), S corporation, C corporation, and limited partnership don’t require filing a “doing business as” unless the state, city, or county of the business operation requires it.

 However, these entities still have the option to register a DBA name for branding, rebranding, or franchising purposes.
 This would allow such businesses to operate under a different name than the name on their state incorporation documents.